mehulagg/gitlab/doc/development/foreign_keys.md

 you have removed any orphaned rows.
 The method `add_concurrent_foreign_key` does not take care of this so you'll need to do so manually.

+Here are the steps to add a foreign key constraint to a relation which already has orhaned rows.

+1. Make sure orphaned records aren't updateable in the UI, API or background jobs.
+Also make sure an ActiveRecord validation covers the constraint.
+2. Use add_concurrent_foreign_key with validate: false
+3. Do a background migration to delete orphaned rows
+4. Add a migration to run `ALTER TABLE deployments VALIDATE CONSTRAINT`

 ## Cascading Deletes

 Every foreign key must define an `ON DELETE` clause, and in 99% of the cases